Knockout blow needed to end Muhyiddin-Mahathir fight

 The feud between the two men has left Malaysia with a dysfunctional government, as both try to woo lawmakers from the opposing camp in a bid to strengthen their hands.

-While Dr Mahathir must try to deprive Tan Sri Muhyiddin of a simple majority - 112 MPs in the 222-strong Parliament - the incumbent needs to increase the number of his MPs to stabilise his administration.
+While Dr Mahathir must try to deprive Tan Sri Muhyiddin of a simple majority in Parliament (112 out of 222 MPs), the incumbent needs to increase the number of his MPs to stabilise his administration.

-Respected technocrats and corporate figures at state agencies have been replaced with political appointees to shore up support while delays have afflicted plans such as the High-Speed Rail to Singapore that could help boost an ailing economy.
+Respected technocrats and corporate figures at state agencies have been replaced with political appointees to shore up support, while delays have afflicted plans that could help boost an ailing economy, such as the high-speed rail to Singapore.

 The latest casualty is the 12th Malaysia Plan, a five-year development blueprint which was supposed to be presented to Parliament in August.
-The Sunday Times has sighted an official memo revealing the Cabinet has postponed the tabling to next year despite the 11th Malaysia Plan ending in December.
+The Sunday Times has sighted an official memo revealing that the Cabinet has postponed its tabling to next year despite the 11th Malaysia Plan ending this December.

 DOING WITHOUT MAHATHIR

 Mr Muhyiddin sought rapprochement with Dr Mahathir after being sworn in on March 1.
-This would have reunited the two factions of Bersatu and allowed him to keep the five MPs who were eventually removed from the party this week.
+This would have reunited the two factions of their Bersatu and allowed him to keep the five MPs who were eventually removed from the party last week.

-But having the former premier by his side would have also brought in the likes of Sabah's ruling Warisan and a few smaller parties and independents allied to the 94-year-old statesman.
-The Perikatan Nasional (PN) pact's strength would have increased to about 130.
+Having the former premier by his side would also have brought in the likes of Sabah's ruling Warisan and a few smaller parties and independents allied with the 94-year-old statesman.
+The strength of Mr Muhyiddin's Perikatan Nasional (PN) coalition would have increased to about 130.

+Anwar risks too much if he were to cross over because not only would others in Pakatan Harapan not follow, even some in PKR might refuse.
+So Shafie holds the key.
+If he joins PN, it will lock in Sabah and give Muhyiddin legitimacy.

+A SOURCE, on the vacant position of deputy premier said to have been offered by Prime Minister Muhyiddin Yassin to PKR president Anwar Ibrahim - who says he has rejected it - and Sabah Chief Minister Shafie Apdal.

-That door was slammed shut after Bersatu ousted Dr Mahathir's son Mukhriz as chief minister in the family's home state of Kedah in early May, following Dr Mahathir's push to hold a no confidence vote in his successor in Parliament.
-The premier blocked any chance of this during the unprecedented 45-minute May 18 sitting by ordering proceedings to end as soon as the King finished his annual opening speech.
+That door was slammed shut after Bersatu ousted Dr Mahathir's son Mukhriz as chief minister in the family's home state of Kedah early this month, following Dr Mahathir's push to hold a no-confidence vote against his successor in Parliament.
+Mr Muhyiddin blocked any chance of this during the unprecedented 45-minute May 18 sitting by ordering proceedings to end as soon as the King finished his annual opening speech.

+Parliament will now reconvene only on July 13, meaning PN will not have passed any Bills for nearly five months since forming the government, despite announcing two recovery packages worth RM35 billion (S$11.3 billion) in total by April 6.

-PKR president Anwar Ibrahim, whose party has 39 MPs, said on Friday that he rejected the position when approached, while sources revealed that Sabah chief minister Shafie Apdal - his Warisan has nine MPs - was offered the same.
+Datuk Seri Anwar Ibrahim, president of the opposition Parti Keadilan Rakyat (PKR), which has 39 MPs, said on Friday that he had rejected the position when approached, while sources revealed that Sabah Chief Minister Shafie Apdal - whose Warisan party has nine MPs - was offered the same.

 "Anwar risks too much if he were to cross over because not only would others in Pakatan Harapan (PH) not follow, even some in PKR might refuse.
 So Shafie holds the key.
-If he joins PN, it will lock in Sabah and give Muhyiddin legitimacy," a source familiar with the negotiations said.
+If he joins PN, it will lock in Sabah and give Muhyiddin legitimacy," said a source familiar with the negotiations.

-Datuk Seri Anwar leads the 92 MPs in PH, after the dispute between PM Muhyiddin and Dr Mahathir left Bersatu's membership of the former ruling coalition in limbo.
+Mr Anwar leads the 92 MPs in PH, after the dispute between Mr Muhyiddin and Dr Mahathir left Bersatu's membership of the former ruling coalition in limbo.

 Most PH leaders are aware that they are unable to secure more than 112 MPs unless they affirm Dr Mahathir as their candidate for the premiership.
 Datuk Seri Shafie and MPs in Sarawak, especially from the ruling Gabungan Parti Sarawak (GPS), are unwilling to back an Anwar administration.